aditya6100/BBDMS/README.md

 To get a local copy up and running, follow these simple steps.

 ### Prerequisites
--   Web server (Apache, Nginx, or similar)
--   PHP (7.x or higher recommended)
--   MySQL database
+-   XAMPP or WAMP server (includes Apache, MySQL, PHP)
 -   Git

 ### Setup